It's September 23rd and that means autumn is finally here! Wizards and witches are boarding the

 Rainbow Rowell continues to break boundaries with Carry On, an epic fantasy following the triumphs and heartaches of Simon and Baz from her beloved bestseller Fangirl.

-Carry On is a ghost story, a love story, a mystery and a melodrama.
+is a ghost story, a love story, a mystery and a melodrama.
 It has just as much kissing and talking as you’d expect from a Rainbow Rowell story — but far, far more monsters.

 Y The Rose Society (Young Elites #2) by Marie Lu